Badgerati/Fudge/README.md

 Fudge is a PowerShell tool to help manage software packages via Chocolatey for specific development projects.
 Think NPM and Bower, but for Chocolatey.

 Fudge uses a `Fudgefile` to control what software to install, upgrade or uninstall.
 You can define specific versions of software or just use the latest version.
-Fudge also allows you to separate out specfic developer only software - which are only needed for developer/QA environments.
+Fudge also allows you to separate out specific developer only software - which are only needed for developer/QA environments.

-You can also define pre/post install/upgrade/uninstall scritps that need to be run.
+You can also define pre/post install/upgrade/uninstall scripts that need to be run.
 For example, you could install `redis` and have a `post install` script which sets up REDIS locally.

-Fudge can also run `choco pack` on your nuspec files; allowing you to have mutliple nuspecs and then running `fudge pack website` for example, to pack your `website.nuspec`.
+Fudge can also run `choco pack` on your nuspec files; allowing you to have multiple nuspecs and then running `fudge pack website` for example, to pack your `website.nuspec`.
 Just running `fudge pack` will pack everything.

 ## Example Fudgefile